Can't Get Enough (Eddy Grant album)

-Can't Get Enough is an album by English reggae musician Eddy Grant.
+Can't Get Enough is the fourth studio album by English reggae musician Eddy Grant.
 It was released in 1981 on Grant's own label Ice Records.
 It was his UK chart debut, peaking at No. 39 on the UK Albums Chart.
-It features the UK hits "Do You Feel My Love", "Can't Get Enough Of You" and "I Love You, Yes I Love You".
-The photography was by David Bailey.
+It features the UK hits "Do You Feel My Love", "Can't Get Enough of You" and "I Love You, Yes I Love You".
+The photography was done by David Bailey.